 A dynamic customer profile, or DCP, is a single view of a customer that integrates all of the available data you have on them.
 It contains basic information, like their name and contact information, as well as dynamic information like their website behavior and email click activity.
 Unlike a static customer profile, which relies on you to manually update it, a dynamic customer profile is updated automatically any time a lead takes a traceable action.

-With DCPs, we can build a holistic view of the customer: not just who they are, but what their role is with their company, their company’s pain points, what kind of content they engage with, and more.
-All of this leads to a more personalized customer experience, which drives business outcomes like sales and brand loyalty.
+With DCPs, we can build a holistic view of the customer.
+Not just who they are, but what their role is with their company, their company’s pain points, what kind of content they engage with, and what products they find valuable.
+The difference is that dynamic profiles change based on the inputs they receive using machine learning with the goal to achieve better prediction models for new customers.
+This means you have more personalized customer experience, which drives business outcomes like sales and brand loyalty.

 3 Key Benefits of Dynamic Customer Profiles